CottChen/LeanGit/README.md

-# LeanGit
+# LearnGit
-fro learn git
+for learn git